syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 ## Security Considerations

-Security is a critical aspect of software development, and considering security from the beginning of the development process is essential to secure applications.
-Here are some key security considerations for Syncfusion JavaScript controls.
+Security holds significant importance in software development, and the incorporation of security measures from the outset of the development process is vital for the protection of applications.
+Syncfusion takes a thorough approach to security in the development of JavaScript controls, encompassing all critical aspects.
+The following considerations provide a comprehensive overview of security measures implemented by Syncfusion.

 * Content Security Policy
 * HTML Sanitizer